torismorgan/Adventure-game/README.md

 #### Chidera Okeke

-- Created the `Player` and `Game` classes, detailing what they do.
+- Created the Player and Game classes, detailing what they do.

-- Built the inventory system for `Player`, including ways to pick up and use items.
+- Built the inventory system for Player, including ways to pick up and use items.

-- Worked on how `Player` interacts with `Room` objects.
+- Worked on how Player interacts with Room objects.

 #### Chidalu Okeke

-- Designed the `NPC` and `Puzzle` classes, adding key properties and functions.
+- Designed the NPC and Puzzle classes, adding key properties and functions.

-- Set up how `NPCs` interact with `Player`, including special behaviors for `Ghost` and `WhisperingVoice`.
+- Set up how NPCs interact with Player, including special behaviors for Ghost and WhisperingVoice.

 - Created a UML diagram and their connection between classes